sebousan/hugolify-www/content/docs/blocks/images.md

 ---
-title: Images block
+title: Images
-linkTitle: Images
-description: Displays an images list
+description: Displays an images list in one or two columns.
 ---

+# Images block

+Displays an images list in one or two columns.

 ## Frontmatter